 - Your DreamPress user displays.

-- To the right of Secure Shell Access (SSH) is a toggle.
-If it's blue and towards the right, SSH access is configured.
+- Check the toggle that appears to the right of Secure Shell Access (SSH) — if it's blue and towards the right, SSH access is configured.

 If not, click the toggle to enable SSH access.
 After the change has been made, wait a few minutes for this change to take effect.
 You may then proceed with the next step.